astronomer/docs/astro/resource-reference-hosted.md

 ## Dedicated cluster configurations

 A _dedicated cluster_ is cluster that Astronomer provisions solely for use by your Organization.
 You can create new dedicated clusters from the Cloud UI in a variety of clouds and regions.
-More more information about dedicated clusters, see [LINK].
+To configure dedicated clusters, see [Create a dedicated cluster](create-dedicated-cluster.md).

 Currently, standard clusters are available on the following clouds and regions: